JosephKhai/how_to_use_git/README.md

 - git push

 #Merge feature_b branch to feature_a branch (branch to branch merging)
--   git checkout feature_b
+-git checkout feature_b
 - git pull (get remote feacture_b changes to your local machine)
 - git checkout feature_a (switch it back to your branch)
 - git merge feature_b (merge feature_b to your branch feature_a)

 Note: you can use Github Desktop or Visual Studio or Visual Studio Code interface.
 However I feel a bit easier solving merge conflict in the terminal.